This accessibility statement applies to the International Training Programme (ITP) website: www.bmitpglobalnetwork.org.

 AbilityNet has advice on making your device easier to use if you have a disability.

-• Some images do not have image alternative text.
+• Some decorative images have alternative text.

 Feedback and contact information